 -Daily management, how to use meteorological information, management of different types of water systems.

 -Security in relation to extreme weather and emergency plans

-This is a 3 day course.
+This course is given in 3 days.
 The meteorological topics will be explained with practical examples.
 On the last day you will visit a weather station.